The Ultimate Guide to Choosing the Best Electric Heater in Australia

 Safety Tips for Operating Electric Heaters

-Australian safety standards are some of the strictest in the world, so it pays to buy a heater that’s compliant.
-Look for built‑in tip‑over shut‑off, overheat protection, and cool‑touch surfaces that are safe around children and pets.
-Always plug your heater directly into a wall socket instead of an extension cord, and keep it at least three metres from anything flammable like curtains or furniture.
-Small details like an accurate thermostat can prevent overheating, while a solid base design reduces the risk of tipping over.
+Australian safety regulations are among the world’s most stringent, making it worthwhile to invest in a compliant heater.
+Find built‑in tip‑over shut‑off, overheat protection, and cool‑touch surfaces that are safe for children and pets.
+Plug your heater directly into the wall, not an extension cord, and keep it three metres away from anything that can burn, such as curtains or furniture.
+Features such as an accurate thermostat help prevent overheating, and a stable base limits the risk of tipping over.

 How to Install an Electric Heater